1952–1995 Tamil Nadu by-elections

-Below is a list of By-elections held in Tamil Nadu from 1952-1995.
+Below is a list of by-elections held in Tamil Nadu from 1952 to 1995.

-Lok Sabha

 1993

 The by-election took place due to the death of Shri Senapathy.

 1985

 The by-election took place due to the death of Shri K.T.
 Kosalram.

 1982

 The by-election took place due to the death of Shri C.N.
 Natarajan.

 1980

 The by-election took place due to the death of Shri Karunanithi Thazhai.